arinrohega/DE-Pipeline01-OnPremise/README.md

 So, the NiFi TLS/SSL certificate's common name (CN=localhost) was changed (CN=nifi) by the following actions:

-To get the keystore´s password: this command was executed on Nifi Container´s User
+To get the keystore´s password, this command was executed from Terminal on Nifi Container´s User:

     /opt/nifi/nifi-current$ cat ./conf/nifi.properties | grep "nifi.security.keystore"

-Using Terminal, this command was executed as C:\docker\apache-stack\nifi\certs> (Using the obtained password on storepass and keypass)
+This command was executed from C:\docker\apache-stack\nifi\certs> (Using the obtained password on storepass and keypass)

     keytool -genkeypair \
       -alias generated \